Easy Kelp Noodle Salad with Peanut Sauce

 1 package kelp noodles, 1 tsp baking soda, 1/2 lemon

-• Rinse thoroughly and pat dry
+• Rinse thoroughly in cold water and pat dry

 Make The Homemade Peanut Sauce